-Due to the newly enacted Crown Land Management Act 2016, the future of Crown Lands where Council are the existing Trust Manager is under review.
-Consequently, the current IPM mapping (2018) only includes Crown Land actively managed as Bush Regeneration Sites (52 sites), with all other Crown Reserves under Council management excluded.
-In addition, the sites identified as Crown Land regen sites within the IPM mapping have a disclaimer regarding the possibility of future tenure change.
-Further, Community Groups on Crown Land are excluded from the IPM mapping, as they have individual agreements with Crown Lands and therefore lie outside of Council jurisdiction.
+Due to the newly enacted Crown Land Management Act 2016, the future of Crown Lands where Council is the existing Trust Manager is under review.
+Consequently, the current IPM mapping (2018) only includes Crown Land actively managed as bush regeneration sites (52 sites), with all other Crown Reserves under Council management excluded.
+In addition, the sites identified as Crown Land regeneration sites within the IPM mapping have a disclaimer regarding the possibility of future tenure change.
+Further, community groups on Crown Land are excluded from the IPM mapping, as they have individual agreements with Crown Lands and therefore lie outside of Council jurisdiction.